 Cole outpitches Nola, Yankees win 4-2 as Phils fall to 1-5

-NEW YORK (AP) — Gerrit Cole outpitched Aaron Nola in a marquee matchup, Gleyber Torres had three hits and two RBIs and the New York Yankees beat the Philadelphia Phillies 4-2 Wednesday.

-Torres also stole two bases and is hitting .421 with six RBIs and five steals.
-Jose Trevino added a two-run homer off reliever Gregory Soto, and New York took two of three for the second straight series.
-NL champion Philadelphia has skidded to a 1-5 start, its worst since 2007.
+Gleyber Torres had three hits, including RBI singles in the first and sixth innings, and two stolen bases.
+He is hitting .421 with six RBIs and five steals for the Yankees, who took two of three from both San Francisco and the Phillies.

+“He’s fearless on the basepaths and instinctual,” Yankees manager Aaron Boone said.
+“Just been really patient, under-control at-bats.
+That’s what he’s capable of.”

-Coming off six scoreless innings against San Francisco in the opener, Cole (2-0) pitched shutout ball into the seventh and left after a pitch-clock violation put on a runner who scored the first run off him this season.
+Coming off six scoreless innings against San Francisco in the opener, Cole (2-0) pitched shutout ball into the seventh.
 The 32-year-old right-hander allowed three hits in 6 1/3 innings, struck out eight and walked three.
 He also picked off speedy Trea Turner at first base for the final out of the third.

+“Getting ahead is always a good answer for avoiding situations where you got to come over the plate on someone else’s terms.”
+Cole said.

+He has a 0.73 ERA with 19 strikeouts, five walks and six hits in 12 1/3 innings.
+Cole hasn’t given up any home runs after allowing an American League-high 33 last year.

 TOSSED